 Fax +44 (0)116 252 2525

-I have a BEng and doctorate from the University of Newcastle and am a Chartered Engineer (CEng), Chartered Scientist (CSci), and a Fellow of the Institute of Materials, Minerals, and Mining (FIMMM).
+I have a BEng and a PhD from the University of Newcastle and am a Chartered Engineer (CEng), Chartered Scientist (CSci), and a Fellow of the Institute of Materials, Minerals, and Mining (FIMMM).

 I was recipient of the Institution of Mechanical Engineers Tribology Bronze Medal in 1995, the Rosenhain Medal of the Institute of Materials, Minerals, and Mining in 2008, and was nominated as one the Women's Engineering Society's Outstanding Technical Women in 2009.
 In 2015, I received the American Academy of Forensic Sciences Engineering Sciences Section Andrew H. Payne Jr. Special Achievement Award in recognition of exemplary contributions in advancing forensic engineering sciences.